dylan-mazurek-anz/go-whisper/README.md

 - Recent version of Go (ie, 1.22+)
 - C++ compiler and cmake
-- FFmpeg 6.1 libraries (see the [build documentation](doc/build.md) for more information)
 - For CUDA, you'll need the CUDA toolkit installed including the `nvcc` compiler

 The following `Makefile` targets can be used:

-- `make server` - creates the server binary, and places it in the `build` directory.
+- `OS=linux make whisper` - creates the server binary, and places it in the `build` directory.
 Should link to Metal on macOS
-- `GGML_CUDA=1 make server` - creates the server binary linked to CUDA, and places it in the `build` directory.
+- `OS=linux GGML_CUDA=1 make whisper` - creates the server binary linked to CUDA, and places it in the `build` directory.
 Should work for amd64 and arm64 (Jetson) platforms

 See all the other targets in the `Makefile` for more information.